oroinc/documentation/frontend/javascript/composer-js-dependencies.rst

 Application Install When Lock Files Already Exist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If `package-lock.json` already exists, post-install command ``Oro\Bundle\InstallerBundle\Composer\ScriptHandler::installAssets`` runs `npm ci` which looks into the lock file, fetches NPM packages, and puts them into `node_modules/` directory.
+If `package-lock.json` already exists, post-install command ``Oro\Bundle\InstallerBundle\Composer\ScriptHandler::installAssets`` runs `npm ci` which looks into the lock file, fetches NPM packages, and puts them into the `node_modules/` directory.

 Adding New NPM Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

- - Add the NPM package name and version constraint to the `extra.npm` section of composer.json, e.g `"fullcalendar": "3.4.0"`
+- Add the NPM package name and version constraint to the `extra.npm` section of composer.json, e.g `"fullcalendar": "3.4.0"`.
- - Delete `composer.lock` and the `package-lock.json` files
+- Delete `composer.lock` and the `package-lock.json` files.
- - Run `composer install`
+- Run `composer install`.

 Resolving Conflicting NPM Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^